wodby/nginx/README.md

 - Add extra locations via `$NGINX_SERVER_EXTRA_CONF_FILEPATH=/filepath/to/nginx-locations.conf`, the file will be included at the end of default rules (`server` context)
 - Completely override include of the virtual host config by overriding `NGINX_CONF_INCLUDE`, it will be included in `nginx.conf`
 - Define [custom preset](#custom-preset)
+- Status page `/.statusz` can be enabled via `$NGINX_STATUS_ENABLED`, requests not shown in access log
+- Metrics page `/.metricsz` can be enabled via `$NGINX_METRICS_ENABLED`, requests not shown in access log
+- Metrics page format can be customized via `$NGINX_METRICS_FORMAT`, supports json, html, jsonp and prometheus

 ## Virtual hosts presets